openscan-lsm/OpenScan-Hardware/book/obba.md

 builds in a modular fashion, more amenable to reuse and modification.
 In a second part, a concrete example is (to be) given for a basic two-photon scanning microscope.

+TODO: This is a living document; contributions are welcome (need contributor guide).

 ## On modularity